How Valuable is a Professional Logo Design for your Company?

 Rene Lacoste, the owner and tennis player, made a bet on a match in which if he had won he would receive a crocodile skin suitcase.

-Unfortunately, he lost the match and the bet, inheriting the nickname of the “crocodile”, leading him having a crocodile embroidered onto his blazer.
+Unfortunately, he lost the match and the bet, inheriting the nickname of the “crocodile”, leading him to have a crocodile embroidered onto his blazer.

 This, in turn, created a brand and led to how the Lacoste logo design is still very recognisable.

-All very different designs, stories and inspirations are included in the direction logo design is moving nowadays.
+All very different designs, stories and inspirations are included in the direction professional logo design is moving nowadays.

 I feel logo design systems are becoming more popular after the famous “Google doodles”.

-Simple use of the framework and introducing world or historical events has made it synonymous with Google’s appeal.
+The simple use of the framework and introduction of historical events has made it synonymous with Google’s appeal.

 The “doodles” change throughout the world for location, national importance and any updates in world news.

-Ensures all doodles to be accurate and add a sense of value to the user of Google.
+Ensures all doodles are accurate and add a sense of value to the user of Google.

-Another great use of the logo design system is the MTV branding.
+Another great use of the professional logo design system is the MTV branding.

 Changing the colours and usage of more dynamic shapes and designs create a more appealing logo.

 In doing so, this feels ever-changing, as though they are not just resting on their previous, instead of pushing forward to remain unique and up to date.

 MTV has been adapting their design in this way for years and has continued the trend.

 This tactic has allowed them to remain relevant and ahead of their competitors.